Microvision: In The Right Markets At The Right Time (NASDAQ:MVIS)

 E.g. software for self-driven cars requires high-resolution and inexpensive, yet very small LiDAR systems e.g. from Microvision, Smartglasses could require all licenses from Microvision.

 Microvision (MVIS) has always been ahead of its time.
 Unfortunately, something was always missing for market success, e.g. green lasers in the early days.
 However, by the time they were available, it was too late for "simple" projectors, as the target markets had changed.
-This short article now shows that Microvision is finally coming to the market with its products at exactly the right time in the areas of self-driven cars, augmented reality (NYSE:AR) smartglasses and smart home devices.
+This short article now shows that Microvision is finally coming to the market with its products at exactly the right time in the areas of self-driven cars, augmented reality (AR) smartglasses and smart home devices.
 Just right means for Microvision: They are needed now and other companies should therefore be prepared to pay at least fair, if not strategic prices for Microvision or Microvison product lines in these future markets.
 At the same time, the COVID-19 pandemic does not seem to have a negative impact on company valuations, as the following company acquisitions show.
 After many years of bad news not only for Microvision, but especially for its shareholders, the tide finally seems to be turning for the better.
 This will be explained below on the basis of real company takeovers and valuations of the last few days.

 Thus, Alphabet/google (GOOG) (GOOGL) surprised the public on 30 June 2020 with the news that it had taken over North Inc. (unlisted) for 180 million US dollars, which was rumored to be on the verge of bankruptcy due to lack of sales and profits: